Jilly Cooper: Personal life

-Cooper was a passenger in one of the derailed carriages in the Ladbroke Grove rail crash of 1999, in which 31 people died, and crawled through a window to escape.
+In 2010, Cooper suffered a transient ischemic attack, a form of minor stroke.
+She received surgery on an artery in her neck and recovered shortly thereafter.
+Cooper was also a passenger in one of the derailed carriages in the Ladbroke Grove rail crash of 1999, in which 31 people died, and crawled through a window to escape.
 She later spoke of feeling that her "number was up".

 Cooper was a supporter of the Conservative Party, and was also in favour of the Iraq War (2003 to 2011).
-In a 2007 interview with The Guardian she said, "I loved Mrs Thatcher, I adored her, she was very very nice to me".
-By 2012, however, she had grown disillusioned with the Conservatives, telling The Spectator that she was "disappointed with this government" and that the party was "full of terrible people now".
+In a 2007 interview with The Guardian she said, "I loved Mrs Thatcher, I adored her, she was very very nice to me."
+By 2012, she had grown disillusioned with the Conservatives, telling The Spectator that she was "disappointed with this government" and that the party was "full of terrible people now".
 In 2018 Cooper said that because of the #MeToo movement, young men and women no longer feel free to flirt with one another and that she enjoyed being the subject of wolf whistles.
 Cooper stated that she was a football fan and supported Leeds United when she lived in Yorkshire.
 She was also a Manchester City fan.
 Cooper campaigned for the preservation of limestone grasslands in Gloucestershire with the Trust for Nature Conservation.

 Death and tributes

 On 4 October 2025, Cooper was attended to by paramedics after suffering a fall at her home in Bisley, Gloucestershire, which caused a fatal head injury.
 She was transported to Gloucestershire Royal Hospital, where her condition deteriorated.
-She died there on 5 October, aged 88, surrounded by family.
+She died there the next day, aged 88, surrounded by family.